bcburin/arduino-abstract-components/README.md

 }
 ```

-While functional, this code is somewhat verbose and requires manual management of both button and LED states.
+While functional, this code is somewhat verbose and requires manual management of both button and LED states, besides requiring several comments in order to be readable.
 Utilizing the Abstract Component Library simplifies the code, providing a clearer and more concise solution, with the library managing state transitions.

 ```cpp
 #include <Components.h>